newpavlov/rust-isp-2019/01/content.md

 }
 ```

-- As you did in HW3, you can implement `IntoIterator` on a `&T` to iterate over
-  a collection by reference.
+- You can implement `IntoIterator` on a `&T` to iterate over a collection by reference.
     - Or on `&mut T` to iterate by mutable reference.
 - This allows this syntax: